nucleuscloud/neosync/docs/docs/connections/dynamodb.md

 ### Mapping Limitations

-The main limitation with the mapping scheme in its correct form is the inability to provide mapping keys for specific array indicies.
+The main limitation with the mapping scheme in its correct form is the inability to provide mapping keys for specific array indexes.

 It is currently recommended to provide the key directly to the array itself and configure a `TransformJavaScript` or `GenerateJavaScript` transformer to convert the array using JS instead of an off the shelf transformation.
 All of Neosync's transformer functions are available and usable within the JS transformers, so the sky is the limit for what you can do there.